Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlDatabaseThreatDetectionPolicy.md

 ## SYNTAX

 ```
-Set-AzureRmSqlDatabaseThreatDetectionPolicy [-PassThru] [-NotificationRecipientsEmails <String>]
+Set-AzSqlDatabaseThreatDetectionPolicy [-PassThru] [-NotificationRecipientsEmails <String>]
  [-EmailAdmins <Boolean>] [-ExcludedDetectionType <DetectionType[]>] [-StorageAccountName <String>]
  [-RetentionInDays <UInt32>] [-ServerName] <String> [-DatabaseName] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlDatabaseThreatDetectionPolicy** cmdlet sets a threat detection policy on an Azure SQL database.
+The **Set-AzSqlDatabaseThreatDetectionPolicy** cmdlet sets a threat detection policy on an Azure SQL database.
 In order to enable threat detection on a database an auditing policy must be enabled on that database.
 To use this cmdlet, specify the *ResourceGroupName*, *ServerName* and *DatabaseName* parameters to identify the database.
 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.